For more details on Methodology click here. For more details on terminology click here.

 But we need to put this into context.
 What does the forecast mean in terms of reaching the funding that is required for the sector (also known as the funding requirement)?
 The total funding requirement globally is determined by how much is needed in each context.
 If you hover over the donut below you’ll be able to see the chances of reaching 25%, 50%, 75%, and 100% of the funding that is required.

-Our central estimate of $486m for 2023 would be the best year yet for the sector, but it would fall short of the funding requirement which is the highest it has ever been at $611m.
+Our central estimate of $462m for 2025 would match the best year yet for the sector (2022), but it would fall short of the funding requirement which is the highest it has ever been at $858m.

-The funding gap had also increased year-on-year for the last few years, that is until 2021.
-The funding gap had expanded to 48% in 2020.
-But the trend reversed in 2021, and the Coordination and Support Services sector now only has a gap of 11% in 2022 – the lowest of any sector last year.
+The funding gap has increased year-on-year, that is until 2021.
+The funding gap expanded to 48% in 2020.
+But the trend reversed in 2021, and the Coordination and Support Services only had a gap of 14% in 2022.
+However, this reversed again and the sector had a funding gap of 42% in 2024, the most since 2020.

-With the funding gap decreasing last year, that means Coordination and Support Services experienced a couple of years of real humanitarian growth.
+With the funding gap increasing last year, that means Coordination and Support Services experienced a real recession.
 In this story, we’ve defined real humanitarian growth and a humanitarian recession, with the latter defined as two consecutive years of a growing funding gap.
-After the success of 2021 and 2022, what are the odds this will continue in 2023 and the sector continue to close the funding gap?

 Given the growing funding requirement, we think it is almost certain that the Coordination and Support Services sector will experience real negative growth in 2023 (i.e. the funding gap will widen).

-Our central estimate of $486m for Coordination and Support Services puts the sector in 10th place of all forecasted humanitarian sectors.
+Our central estimate of $462m for Coordination and Support Services puts the sector in 9th place of all forecasted humanitarian sectors.
 This is in the bottom half of the table which is notable.
-Sectors in the top half of the table tend to have $3bn+ funding requirements and $800m+ in funding received, whereas the opposite is true for sectors in the bottom half.
+Sectors from 7 upwards to have $2bn+ funding requirements and $700m+ in funding received, whereas the opposite is true for sectors in the bottom half.

 Methodology